llauderesv/aws-eb-letsencrypt-config/README.md

-#AWS Elastic Beanstalk with LetsEncrypt SSL
+# AWS Elastic Beanstalk with LetsEncrypt Configuration

-###This is a sample SSL Configuration in AWS ElasticBeanstalk.
+### This is a sample SSL Configuration in AWS ElasticBeanstalk.